Exclusive: Sanofi explores $7 billion-plus drug divestiture - sources

 Sanofi could not be immediately reached for comment, while Evercore declined to comment.

-Novarits AG last week announced a major revamp in which it swapped $20 billion worth of assets with GlaxoSmithKline Pharmaceuticals Ltd and agreed to sell its animal health arm to Eli Lilly and Co.

-Merck & Co Inc is also in the final stages of selling its consumer health unit for close to $14 billion, Reuters reported last week, as its market share in the sector is seen as sub-scale compared with those of market leaders such as Johnson & Johnson.

-(Reporting by Sophie Sassard in London, Olivia Oran and Soyoung Kim in New York; Editing by Steve Orlofsky, Bernard Orr)
+(Reporting by Sophie Sassared in London, Olivia Oran and Soyoung Kim in New York; Editing by Steve Orlofsky)